Futureworld: Alternative version

 For its initial television broadcast, an alternative version of the scene where Browning gives the finger to Dr. Schneider was shot.
 Instead, he performs a bras d'honneur.

 Home media

 As of 2011, Futureworld was released on VHS, CED, LaserDisc and DVD in the United States from MGM in December 2010, as well as being released in a number of foreign territories in the DVD format.
 On December 2, 2011, Futureworld was released in Germany on Blu-ray (German and English audio tracks).
 The digital release is in the widescreen format.

 Shout!
 Factory released Futureworld on Blu-ray on March 26, 2013.

-The film is also available to stream through multiple providers.